syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Fields.md

 The following code example explains how to append cross reference for bookmark in a Word document.

 {% tabs %}

+{% highlight c# tabtitle="C# [Cross-platform]" %}
+//Creates an instance of a WordDocument
+WordDocument document = new WordDocument();
+//Adds a new section into the Word Document
+IWSection section = document.AddSection();
+//Adds a new paragraph into Word document
+IWParagraph paragraph = section.AddParagraph();
+//Adds text, bookmark start and end in the paragraph paragraph.AppendBookmarkStart("Title");
+paragraph.AppendText("Northwind Database");
+paragraph.AppendBookmarkEnd("Title");
+paragraph = section.AddParagraph();
+paragraph.AppendText("The Northwind sample database (Northwind.mdb) is included with all versions of Access.
+It provides data you can experiment with and database objects that demonstrate features you might want to implement in your own databases.");
+section = document.AddSection();
+section.AddParagraph();
+paragraph = section.AddParagraph() as WParagraph;
+//Gets the collection of bookmark start in the word document List<Entity> items = document.GetCrossReferenceItems(ReferenceType.Bookmark);
+paragraph.AppendText("Bookmark Cross Reference starts here ");
+//Appends the cross reference for bookmark “Title” with ContentText as reference kind paragraph.AppendCrossReference(ReferenceType.Bookmark, ReferenceKind.ContentText, items[0], true, false, false, string.Empty);
+//Updates the document Fields
+document.UpdateDocumentFields();
+//Saves the Word document to MemoryStream
+MemoryStream stream = new MemoryStream();
+document.Save(stream, FormatType.Docx);
+//Closes the document
+document.Close();
+{% endhighlight %}

 {% highlight c# tabtitle="C# [Windows-specific]" %}
 //Creates an instance of a WordDocument